hwayne/learntla-v2/docs/beginner/constants.rst

 Sets of Model Values
 ---------------------

-.. todo:: explain better

 We can also assign constants to sets of model values.
 Put it in as a normal set, but without quotes.

 ::

   S <- [model value] {s1, s2, s3, s4, s5}

-Sets of model values will become *extremely* useful when we start modeling `concurrency <chapter_concurrency>`, but there's still one cool trick we can do with them right now.
+Sets of model values will become *extremely* useful when we start modeling :doc:`concurrency <concurrency>`, but there's still one cool trick we can do with them right now.
 If you run the model with that value of ``S``, you will get 4,735 states total— the same as if you did ``S <- 1..5``...

 But notice this other option below the "set of model values" bar:

 .. image:: img/symmetry_set.png

 .. index::
-  pair: model value; symmetry sets
+  single: model value; symmetry sets

 "Symmetry set" is a special TLC optimization.
 By making ``S`` a symmetry set, the number of states drops to only 715.
 Symmetry sets are a very powerful optimization technique!